Re-engineering the STEM Ecosystem

 Our professional development is combined with our STEM curriculum to inspire young girls to use the engineering design process to brainstorm, collaborate, and test solutions to problems.

-Through the STEM Equity Learning Community (SELC), educators receive virtual training and coaching that provides strategies for engaging Black, Indigenous, and Latina girls and gender-expansive youth.
+Through the STEM Learning Community (SLC), educators receive virtual training and coaching that provides strategies for engaging Black, Indigenous, and Latina girls and gender-expansive youth.

 Program Goals: